Skip to content

 Runtime communication protocols

-This page answers the cross-cutting protocol question for the extracted cli.js: how do runtime modules communicate, how do agents/subagents coordinate, and how does Claude Code talk to remote servers or hosts?
+This page uses the reverse-engineered cli.renamed.js bundle to answer the cross-cutting protocol question: how do runtime modules communicate, how do agents/subagents coordinate, and how does Claude Code talk to remote servers or hosts?

 The short answer is that there is no single universal protocol.
 Inside the bundled runtime, most module boundaries are ordinary JavaScript calls, async queues, stores, and event emitters.
 Protocols appear at integration boundaries: MCP uses JSON-RPC-shaped messages, IDE/Chrome/Remote Control paths use JSON envelopes over WebSocket/SSE-like transports, task/subagent coordination uses built-in tools plus task-store events, and model/provider calls use HTTP(S) request/streaming responses.